thgcampos90/methods/README.txt

-Here are some implemented methods, containing root-finding algorithms and Lagrange polynomial interpolation.
+Here are some implemented methods containing root-finding algorithms and Lagrange polynomial interpolation.